Environmental Social Work in California: Careers, Agencies & How to Get Started

 These organizations are only a sampling of the environmental justice career opportunities available in California.
 To continue your own job search, you may want to explore the many organizations these agencies partner with.

-How To Become an Environmental Social Worker in California
+How to Become an Environmental Social Worker in California

-If you’d like to become an environmental social worker, your journey will likely be similar to that of your peers in more traditional specialties like child welfare.
+If you’d like to become an environmental social worker, your path will likely be similar to that of peers in more traditional specialties like child welfare.
 However, because eco-social work is a relatively new frontier, there are a number of ways you can tailor your experience to fit your goals.

 Environmental Social Work Salaries in California